yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
+* 06.2022 Give a talk about contrastive learning in sequential recommendation at IR Group at the University of Glasgow
+* 12.2021 Receive the Student Travel Award.
+Thank you WSDM!
 * 10.2021 One paper is accepted by WSDM 2022.
 * 08.2021 One paper is accepted by ICDM 2021.
 * 07.2021 Two papers are accepted by ICCV 2021.